Passports and Visas

 The “tipping culture” is deeply entrenched in India and Nepal and tipping is expected by most people involved with the tourist industry.
 It is not mandatory but is an important source of income in India and Nepal.

 Feedback from previous tours has led us to suggest an overall tips package for your journey where we would take care of tipping throughout which would include tips at restaurants where the meal is included, your driver, your local tour guide as well as hotel and support staff.
-For 2017 the Treasures of Northern India the tips are USD 140 per person and for those doing the Nepal extension the tips for Nepal are USD 40 per person – payable in cash in USD to your Tour Director on Day 1.
+For 2018 the Dramatic India the tips are USD 175 per person and for those doing the Nepal extension the tips for Nepal are USD 40 per person – payable in cash in USD to your Tour Director on Day 1.
 You will receive a receipt for your tips payment(s).

 Travel protection and medical insurance must be arranged before departure.